Does temperature matter in soap making?

 So many questions are asked about this subject and yet I doubt you will get the same answer from every soap maker.
 Everybody has their own way of doing things, their own preferences and annoyingly they are all probably right in the answer they will give you as there is no magical figure to work towards.

-What I can help with however is various differences that you will notice when working at varying temperatures and how that can help (or hinder) you.
+What I can help with however, is various differences that you will notice when working at different temperatures and how that can help (or hinder) you.

 This is quite a juicy topic so let's dig right in with Cold Process Soap Making first.